digipres/publications/ipres/ipres-2023/papers/creating-an-end-to-end-process-for-implementing-a-digital-archiv.md

 size: null
 source_name: iPRES
 title: 'CREATING AN END-TO-END PROCESS FOR IMPLEMENTING A DIGITAL ARCHIVING WORKFLOW:
-  How we are putting theory into practice [presentation]'
+  How we are putting theory into practice'
 year: 2023
 ---